hubwub/history-of-esports/23-quake.md

 The 1997 Electronic Entertainment Expo (E3) featured the zenith of Thresh’s competitive gaming star.
 The event’s Red Annihilation tournament would land him a prize to be remembered.
 John Carmack’s red Ferrari 328 GTS was parked smack in the middle of the tournament floor waiting for a winner.

 From thousands of online competitors, 16 had made the cut to play at E3 including some of the biggest names in *Quake*.
 WhiteWolf, Cross, Pookie, Reptile, Unholy, Sho2, B2, Kenn, Tony Nusall, Gollum, Kiljoy, rom1, froggy and Ultra.p all showed up to play but eventually fell short.
-The finalists were Tom Kizmey (Entropy) and Dennis Fong (Thresh).
+The finalists were Tom "Entropy" Kizmey and Dennis "Thresh" Fong.

 Thresh dominated Entropy in the finals by a score of 13-1, claiming the royal red car and the lasting fame that came with it.
 Additionally, GotFrag.com reports that Thresh won a $10,000 Haunted House *Doom* tournament at that same event, adding further to his bank account and his legend.